joelagnel/lkmm-article-2023/index.md

 The exists clause tries to verify if any candidate execution in this concurrent program can result in `y` having a final value of 2, and P1's read into register r0 having a value of 0.

-Intuitively speaking, if `y` has a final value of 2, then the store of 1 to `y` happened before the store of 2 to `y`.
-This means that the store of 1 to `x` happened before the store of 1 to `y`.
+Intuitively speaking, if y has a final value of 2, then the store of 1 to y in some sense preceded the store of 2 to y.

-Also due to the strong fence, the read of `x` happenned after the store of 2 to `y`.
+The smp_mb() guarantees that the P1()'s store to y precedes its load from x, and the smp_wmb() guarantees that P0()'s stores are seen in order.

-Putting all this together, we could conclude that if the final value of `y` is 2, then the read from `x` on `P1` happened after the write to `x` on `P0`.
-This means the read into register `r0` can never be 0.
+Putting all of this together, one might hope that whenever the final value of y is 2, the final value of r0 would be guaranteed to be 1.

+Unfortunately, there is real hardware that runs the Linux kernel on which the final value of y can be 2 and the final value of r0 can be 0.
+LKMM must therefore allow this outcome, counter-intuitive though it might be.

-However, we are missing a subtle point related to propagation which can indeed make this happen!
+The issue happens because we did not consider a subtle point related to propagation here.
 Even though we have the `->co` relation between the stores to `y`, the store to `x` can be propagated much later to thread `P1` as the `weak fence` delays the propagation.

 Let us see what it takes to forbid this mathematically and why weak fences cannot forbid it.
 First lets define a `->prop` relation.
 A `->prop` relation guarantees the propagation of changes to different memory locations to happen in a certain order.